-Underpinning the Fair Value Assessments, we have created a Product & Proposition review document for each of our propositions.
-We review each proposition on a regular basis, which may vary depending on variety of elements including when it was launched, changes to the market or performance.
-Each review includes a detailed summary of the proposition and specifically addresses key questions raised by the FCA in the following areas:
+Underpinning the Fair Value Assessments, we have created a Product & Proposition review document that will be completed for each of our propositions by April 2023.
+We will complete reviews of each proposition on a regular basis, which may vary depending on variety of elements including when it was launched, changes to the market or performance.
+Each review with the SME includes a detailed summary of the proposition and specifically addresses key questions raised by the FCA in the following areas: